metalcarratt/ministry/ls/Hebrews/msg02.md

 with the word is life. we can have life by coming to the word. all the riches of God's life are in the word.

-the word also brings in power. not power like the pentecostal movement but a constant power.
+the word also brings in power. not a mushrooming power like the pentecostal movement but a constant power.